threedaymonk/printable-tools/README.md

 The latest STL files for everything in this repository can be downloaded from the [release page](../../releases/latest).

-# Copyright
+# Copyright and licensing

 This work is copyright Paul Battley.
+You can use and reuse it under certain conditions.

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]